Teacher Workshop Schedule

 If you have questions about the workshops, or if you have trouble using the registration forms, please contact Ginny Bohme.

+Teachers in our partnership districts and schools (listed below) may attend at no cost.
+Others may register for $60 for the 4 hour workshop.
+Payment is due at the beginning of the session.
 Checks may be written to The University of Arizona.
-This is not considered a tax-deductible donation since it is payment for services rendered.
+This is not considered a tax-deductible donation since it is a payment for services rendered.

 The following districts/schools maintain a partnership with the Center.
 Districts